ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   Initial 'market type' of the market(s) you are targeting:

         -   New market.
-No competition.
+No established competition.
 Customer needs educating.

         -   Existing market.
-High competition.
+Established competition.
 Customer understood.
 Product must be better.

         -   Resegmented existing market, dividing by price.